woman reading a book

 With the publication of the SCoPEd Framework (January 2022), standards for training and accreditation have for the first time in the UK, been mapped onto an agreed, shared competency framework.
 The SCoPEd Partnership includes the majority of counselling and psychotherapy membership bodies who hold a Professional Standards Authority accredited register, of which ACC is one.

 The columns within the framework can be understood as a path for progression in the profession.
-One of the benefits of SCoPEd is having these competencies clearly set out so that clients and employers have a clear description of what counsellors and psychotherapists in each column are able to do as a minimum in the different aspects of therapy practice.
+One of the benefits of SCoPEd is having these competencies clearly set out so that clients and employers have a clear description of what counsellors and psychotherapists in each column are able to do as a minimum within the five themes of therapy practice.

-ACC members currently align to column A for registered counsellors, and column B for accredited counsellors.
-Accreditation at column C will be introduced at some point in the near future.
+ACC members currently align to column A for registered counsellors, column B for accredited counsellors and column C for senior accredited counsellors.

 ACC members can practise in any area of counselling and psychotherapy if it is within their competence, and the framework is not intended to be restrictive in this way.
-However, members can also evidence their competence in column B, by applying for accreditation.
-Current ACC accredited counsellors, who are eligible, will be able to apply for column C accreditation as soon as this process has been agreed.
+However, members can also evidence their competence in column B and/or C, by applying for accreditation.
+Differing routes to accreditation based on training levels and practice experience will be developed with the goal of SCoPEd being fully implemented within ACC by January 2026.

 How to become an accredited counsellor?